igr/coolspots/README.md

 **110** cities, **85600+** spots, **47600+** recommendations!

-The content has been extracted from the iOS application that does not exist anymore.
+> The content has been extracted from the iOS application that does not exist anymore.
 Since the app was free, I took the content in order to preserve it.

+Wanna join and build an app together?

 ## Usage